selketjah/selketjah.github.io/_posts/2019-10-17-what-is-a-decision.md

    You want something to change, so you take charge and try to change it.
 You are being proactive, so the decision is a proactive decision.
    For example:
-   * you are starting to loose interest at work, so you want a new job.
+   * you are starting to lose interest at work, so you want a new job.
    * your rent is getting too high, so you want a new living space.

 It might not seem important to know what kind of decision you are making, but it is.
 Think about our first reactive example.
 Getting fired is something which will trigger different kind of emotions than when you just want to get a new job.
-So the way you look at all the options available to you will be influenced, consciously or unconsciously by these emotions.
+So, the way you look at all the options available to you will be influenced, consciously or unconsciously by these emotions.
 The time you can spend to make the decision will also be different.
 So even though it might not seem important, it has a big impact on the decision and its process.

 ### Good or bad